Rookie NYPD Officer Sumit Sulan Hailed A Hero For Quick Actions In Deadly Harlem Shooting - NewsBreak

 Cannon told CBS2’s Tony Aiello while Sulan wasn’t physically injured, he’ll still need time to heal.

-“You’re gonna need some help, you’re gonna need support, and you’re gonna have to try to put this behind you,” Cannon said.
+“You’re gonna need some help, you’re gonna need support, and you’re gonna need to try to put this behind you,” Cannon said.

 “Everyone in the family is here for him.
 Everyone in the department is here for him,” Harsha Sulan said.